New Orleans Saints: Los Angeles Rams

 The Saints and the Los Angeles Rams once shared a fierce divisional rivalry as the Saints played in the NFC West until the league's realignment in 2002.
 Animosity resurged between the two teams during the 2010s after the Rams had lured Saints' controversial defensive coordinator Gregg Williams in 2012, shortly before Williams and Saints' head coach Sean Payton would be implicated in the infamous Bountygate Scandal.
 Both teams had thrown insults towards one another in the media, most notably during the controversial 2018 NFC Championship Game, in which a critical pass to Saints' receiver Tommylee Lewis was illegally broken up by Rams' cornerback Nickell Robey-Coleman, though no flag was thrown, enraging the Saints for the blown call.
 Saints' receiver Michael Thomas expressed his anger towards the Rams and in regards to the no-call to the media following the game.
 As of the 2024 season, the teams are tied 1–1 in the postseason, but the Rams lead the all-time series 45–35.

 Statistics

 Overall records

 The New Orleans Saints have competed in 58 NFL seasons, dating back to 1967.
-The team has compiled a regular-season record and a record in the playoffs, for an overall record of and a winning percentage.
+The team has compiled a and a record record in the playoffs, for an overall record of and a winning percentage.